 When a company talks about stockholders' equity, it means the total amount of capital a company has received from investors in exchange for shares in the company.
 It represents all the assets in the company that investors own outright.
 Almost all profit-making companies have as their objective "to increase shareholder value," which basically means the company is in business to increase the shareholders' equity.
-It's a complicated exercise, however, since multiple transactions can decrease stockholders' equity, including favorable transactions such as paying out stock dividends.
+This is a complicated exercise, however, since multiple transactions can decrease stockholders' equity, including favorable transactions such as paying out stock dividends.

 A Reduction in Retained Earnings